 This article originally appeared on VICE Canada.

-Canadians will be able to consume recreational weed legally on October 17, Prime Minister Justin Trudeau told the House of Commons Wednesday.
+Canadians will be able to smoke recreational weed legally on October 17, Prime Minister Justin Trudeau told the House of Commons Wednesday.

 The move will end nearly a century of cannabis prohibition, allowing Canadians to purchase and consume small amounts of weed legally.
 It will be legal to possess up to 30 grams of weed at a time.
 Edibles are not expected to be legalized until next year, however.